reframe-hpc/reframe/docs/manpage.rst

    This option can also be set using the :envvar:`RFM_SYSTEM` environment variable.

+.. _--detect-host-topology:

+.. option:: --detect-host-topology[=FILE]

+   Detect the local host processor topology, store it to ``FILE`` and exit.
+   If no ``FILE`` is specified, the standard output will be used.

+   .. versionadded:: 3.6.2

 .. option:: --failure-stats

    Print failure statistics at the end of the run.